artainmo/web-development/back-front-end/javascript/README.md

 To use the object attributes or methods inside an object method use the 'this' keyword like this "this.attributeName" or "this.methodName()".

 Private attributes and methods do not exist in Javascript, though it is possible to use the naming convention whereby the attribute/method name starts with '_' to indicate it is intended to be private.<br>
-Attributes that are intended to be private can have set and get methods to set them a value and get their value, javascript has the 'set' and 'get' keyowrds to create those methods.
+Attributes that are intended to be private can have set and get methods to set them a value and get their value, javascript has the 'set' and 'get' keywords to create those methods.
 The convention is to have a private attribute like this '_attribute' and set/get method 'set attribute() {}' or 'get attribute() {}', to call those methods object.attribute.
 Those set and get methods allow making checks before performing the wanted action.<br>

 To make an object reusable we create a factory-function, a factory-function returns an object and can contain parameters that will set attributes inside the returned object if the keys inside the object have the same names as the function parameters (this is called property value shorthand).